Built for the guild

 Close-up performer — effect tutorial blog with multi-angle photo sequences, sleight breakdown timelines, and member-only method reveals behind an inner-circle subscription

-A coin routine that took you four years to develop — from the original handling you adapted from a Marlo description, through the grip modifications that made it cleaner under close examination, to the false shuffle sequence you added to kill the count — has a story worth documenting.
-VeloCMS's effect tutorial format lets you publish that story as a structured post: handling overview (audience perspective), mechanic breakdown (performer angle and overhead), detail shots of the key grip position during the tabled palm, and a member-only section behind a paid subscription that reveals the full methodology with Vimeo-embedded practice guide.
-The subscriber who follows your next tutorial is the person who bought the effect from you six months ago and wants to see where your thinking has gone since.
-That relationship requires your own domain, your own email list, and a paywall you control — not a marketplace transaction that ends when the download completes.
+A coin routine that took you four years to develop has a story worth documenting.
+VeloCMS's effect tutorial format lets you publish that story as a structured post: handling overview, mechanic breakdown, detail shots of the key grip, and a member-only section behind a paid subscription that reveals the full methodology.
+The subscriber who follows your next tutorial is the person who bought the effect from you six months ago.
+That relationship requires your own domain, your own email list, and a paywall you control.

 Stage illusionist — lecture series page, convention appearance schedule, patter and script archive, and paid lecture downloads with BYOK Stripe 0% platform fee

-A stage career generates a specific kind of content that no general CMS handles well: lecture series announcements with venue, date, and ticket link; convention appearance listings with set length and topic; patter and script notes for individual pieces that have been in the repertoire for years; production documentation for full stage illusions (build photos, rigging diagrams, logistic notes for venue setup); and a lecture download library from past years that practitioners can purchase long after the live event.
-VeloCMS's lecture calendar posts include RSVP or ticket link integration, member-only enrollment for private masterclass sessions, and a downloadable archive at BYOK Stripe checkout where every purchase captures an email directly to your subscriber list.
-The Manifesto-Black theme — high-contrast stage drama typography, editorial poster aesthetic — is the natural design language for stage work in a way that Squarespace's twelve generic photography templates are not.
-See /themes for a preview of Velvet-Editorial as an alternative for more intimate close-up aesthetics.
+A stage career generates content that no general CMS handles well: lecture series announcements with venue and date; convention appearance listings; patter and script notes; production documentation for full stage illusions; and a lecture download library.
+VeloCMS's lecture calendar posts include RSVP integration, member-only enrollment for private masterclass sessions, and a downloadable archive at BYOK Stripe checkout where every purchase captures an email directly to your subscriber list.

 Cardist and magic teacher — cut tutorial archive with original deck shop, Zoom workshop calendar, and inner-circle tier with advanced cardistry and magic education content

-Cardistry and magic instruction have different publishing rhythms but identical infrastructure problems.
-The cardist releasing an original cut sequence needs a tutorial post format that shows the isolation moment from three angles — front, side, and overhead — and a product page for the custom deck designed around that sequence, with variant listings (artist proof, regular edition, numbered edition) and BYOK Stripe checkout at 0% platform fee.
-The magic teacher running monthly Zoom workshops needs a calendar post format with enrollment capture, experience-level intake, member-tier gating for advanced sessions, and a video archive of past workshops accessible to paying subscribers at whatever monthly rate makes sense for the depth of the content.
-Both need a subscriber list that gets notified when new content or new dates publish.
-Both need a domain that earns search authority under their name, not under a marketplace or a video platform that can deactivate the account without notice.
+Cardistry and magic instruction have identical infrastructure problems.
+The cardist releasing an original cut sequence needs a tutorial post format that shows the isolation moment from three angles and a product page for the custom deck.
+The magic teacher running Zoom workshops needs a calendar post format with enrollment capture, experience-level intake, member-tier gating, and a video archive.
+Both need a domain that earns search authority under their name, not under a marketplace that can deactivate the account without notice.

 Three features built specifically for magic publishing